 If possible, contact your child’s health care provider to schedule an appointment.
-If your child does not have a health care provider, use VaxFinder.mass.gov to find an appointment at a pharmacy, health center, or other location that vaccinates young children.
+If your child does not have a health care provider, use vaccines.gov for vaccination appointments or find a mobile vaccination clinic.
 In-home vaccinations are available for anyone who has difficulty using a community vaccination location.

 Learn more at www.mass.gov/CovidVaccineYoungKids.